-- A. If there is a proceeding regarding the minor pending in Juvenile Court or Family Court, counsel must refer to the Guardianship Protocol available in the Probate Business Office. - B. When an appointment is requested for guardianship of the estate only, the petition must be filed in the Probate Court. - C. Any proposed guardian not related to the minor must disclose if they are serving as guardian for any other minors to whom they are not related. - D. It is the petitioner's responsibility to ensure that allegations that parental custody would be detrimental to the minor child, other than a statement of ultimate fact, not appear in the petition.
+- A. Counsel must refer to the Guardianship Protocol available in the Probate Business Office to determine if the matter is properly filed in the Probate Division. - B. Any request for appointment of guardianship of the person shall state whether the minor or minors that are the subject of the proposed guardianship are the subject of a juvenile dependency proceeding, and shall state whether the minor or minors are subject to the jurisdiction of the family court in a pending or concluded dissolution, paternity, child support or domestic violence proceeding.
+If the minor or minors become the subject of a juvenile dependency or family court proceeding while any request for appointment of a guardian is pending, any party with knowledge of such a proceeding shall immediately file and serve in the guardianship proceeding a pleading describing such proceeding. - C. When an appointment is requested for guardianship of the estate only, the petition must be filed in the Probate Court. - D. Any proposed guardian not related to the minor must disclose if they are serving as guardian for any other minors to whom they are not related. - E. It is the petitioner's responsibility to ensure that allegations that parental custody would be detrimental to the minor child, other than a statement of ultimate fact, not appear in the petition.
 Allegations of this nature must be submitted on a separate document which will be maintained in a confidential envelope.
 (Fam.
 Code, § 3041.)
 (Adopted 1/1/1990, Rev. 7/1/1996; Renum.
 7/1/2001; Rev. 7/1/2002; Renum.
-1/1/2006; Rev. 1/1/2011)
+1/1/2006; Rev. 1/1/2011; Rev. 1/1/2017)